-Information regarding university housing is sent to each freshman and transfer student entering fall semester with the letter of admission.
-Information regarding university housing is sent to each freshman and transfer student entering spring semester or summer session after the letter of admission has been issued.
+Information regarding university housing is sent to each first-year and transfer student entering fall semester with the letter of admission.
+Information regarding university housing is sent to each first-year and transfer student entering spring semester or summer session after the letter of admission has been issued.
 Former students may apply for housing after their applications for readmission have been accepted.
 All returning students will be accommodated in on-campus housing as space is available, regardless of their class standing.
-See University Housing Policy in the General Information, Policies, Procedures and Regulations section of this catalog, and visit the Residential and Hospitality Services Web site at www.rhs.msu.edu.
+See University Housing Policy in the General Information, Policies, Procedures and Regulations section of this catalog, and visit the Residence Education and Housing Services Web site at liveon.msu.edu.